-1. Unusually reduced cost of a purebred puppy or kitten.
-Breeding purebred puppies or kittens is not an inexpensive enterprise.
+1. Unusually reduced cost in producing a puppy or kitten.
+Breeding purebred puppies or kittens is not a cheap enterprise.
 There is quality food and supplies to provide the parents and newborn kittens/puppies.
 There are veterinary expenses to ensure the proper health of both the parents and the offspring, and tests done to identify genetic deficiencies or abnormalities.
 Providing toys and comfortable living quarters is essential for the development of emotionally healthy animals, which is not a cheap expense.
-Travel costs are involved in both taking the animals to the vet or in transporting the new offspring to their new home.
+Travel costs are involved in both taking the animals to the vet or in transporting the offspring to their new home.
 Therefor, making money is not likely the primary source of income for a reputable breeder.

 2. Pet stores.
 While not all pet stores get their pets from puppy/kitty mills, it has and still is a widespread problem.
-Most reputable pet stores promote adopting shelter pets, not selling them themselves.
-However, if you are intent on finding a kitten from a pet store, be sure to question them about where they are getting their kittens and puppies from.
+Most reputable pet stores promote adopting shelter pets, not selling animals themselves.
+However, if you are intent on buying a kitten from a pet store, be sure to question them about where they get their kittens and puppies from.
 Be especially cautious of pet stores in the Midwest, particularly Missouri and Illinois, which are the biggest violators of this policy.

 4. The owner of a puppy/kitty mill doesn’t want you to come by their operation.
 If the breeder you are interested in doesn’t want you to visit the place where he runs his operation, you should be seeing red flags.
-There is no reason why a breeder should not invite you to his or her operation if he or she is a reputable breeder.
+There is no reason why a breeder should not invite you to his operation if he is a reputable breeder.

 5. An operation offering many diverse breeds.
-A good breeder is interested in perpetuating the quality of the standards set in one breed.
+A good breeder is interested in perpetuating the quality of the standards set in one or two breeds.
 If you find a breeder who deals in multiple breeds, you are likely dealing with a puppy/kitty mill.
 Note: A good breeder may also breed within its breed group.
 For instance, the Persian breed group, which consists of Persians, Himalayans, and Exotic Shorthairs.
-In the case of Napoleons, breeders sometimes work with Munchkins and the Persian breed group because those are the cat breeds acceptable for creating a Napoleon (Minuet).
+In the case of Minuets, breeders sometimes work with Munchkins and the Persian breed group because those are the cat breeds acceptable for creating Minuets.

 7. A large number of offspring available.
 A good breeder can be recognized by having a waiting list.
 This is because they aren’t breeding several animals at once.
 They have a limited number of parents and pace their breeding apart to allow the parents to recover from a pregnancy and raising a litter.
 A good breeder’s main concern is the health of their animals, both adults and young.
-They limit themselves to a number of animals that they can adequate care for and keep happy and socialized.
-If a breeder has many young available, be wary of proceeding with them.
+They limit themselves to only the number of animals they can adequately care for and keep happy and socialized.
+If a breeder has too many young available, be wary of proceeding with them.

 9. Cleanliness of the offspring.
 If you have an opportunity to visit a breeder’s place, take care to judge the cleanliness of the operation.
-If you are like other people who only have contact with a breeder from a great distance away via email, then ask to see pictures of their litters.
-Ask for pictures of their litters’ environment.
+If you are like other people who only have contact with a breeder from a great distance away via email, ask to see pictures and videos of their litters.
+Ask for pictures and videos of their litters’ environment.
 Pay particular attention to the cleanliness of the animals.
 Examine the background pictures they post on social media.

 10. Contract protecting both you, the breeder, and the animal.
 A good breeder will provide a sales contract for your new pet.
-This contract should include conditions of spaying/neutering, health certificates, breed papers (or how to register your new pet), and an arrangement to return the pet if it doesn’t work out between you and your new pet.
+This contract should include conditions of spaying/neutering, health certificates, breed papers (or how to register your new pet), and an arrangement to return the pet if it doesn’t work out between you and the animal.